-Disney also collaborates with a variety of external stakeholders in its effort to address forced and child labour.
-For example, Disney is a member of the Joint Forced Labor Working Group-a multisectoral group dedicated to address shared challenges around forced labour and advance scalable solutions.
-Disney is also an active member in various business organizations aimed at preventing and combating forced labour, including the Organization of Economic Co-operation and Development's Responsible Business Conduct Committee and the Responsible Labour Initiative, the Mekong Club, Business for Social Responsibility, and the International Labour Organization's and International Finance Corporation's Better Work program.
+Disney also collaborates with a variety of external stakeholders in its efforts to address forced and child labour.
+For example, Disney is a member of the Joint Forced Labor Working Group-a multi-sectoral group dedicated to address shared challenges around forced labour and advance scalable solutions.
+Disney is also an active member in various business organizations aimed at preventing and combating forced labour, including the OECD's Responsible Business Conduct Committee and the

+Responsible Labor Initiative, the Mekong Club, Business for Social Responsibility, and the International Labour Organization's and International Finance Corporation's Better Work program.
 Our external stakeholders and collaborators include non-governmental organizations, multi-stakeholder initiatives, peer companies, inter-governmental organizations, governments, socially responsible investors, industry associations and others.
 A list of several of our frequent collaborators can be found here.

-Over the last three years, Disney collaborated with the Responsible Sourcing Network's YESS: Yarn Ethically & Sustainably Sourced program to develop assessment and auditing standards at the spinning and fabric mill level for cotton.
+Over the last four years, Disney collaborated with the Responsible Sourcing Network's YESS: Yarn Ethically & Sustainably Sourced program to develop assessment and auditing standards at the spinning and fabric mill level for cotton.
 The objective is to work collaboratively to create tools and guidance that can identify, assess, and address the risk of forced labour in cotton production.